hivemq/mqtt-cli/docs/_docs/tls.md

 ### Certificates

-Certificates or public keys can be stored as standalone files.
+Certificates can be stored as standalone files.
 They usually follow the X.509 standard and can be represented in multiple ways.
 The MQTT CLI supports the following formats:

 - ASN.1 structured, binary certificates encoded with DER (`.cer`, `.crt`)
-- Base64-encoded DER certificates (`.pem`)
+- ASN.1 structured, Base64-encoded DER certificates (`.pem`)

 **NOTE**: File endings are not standardised, one could also store a Base64-encoded certificate inside a `.cer` file.
 The MQTT CLI will accept those certificates though it is highly encouraged to not mix file endings to be able to